Skip to content

 Partially.
 The WHW passes through the East Loch Lomond CMZ for about 20km between Balmaha and roughly Inversnaid.
 If you're walking the WHW between April and September and planning to wild camp on that stretch, you need permits for each night inside the zone.
 North of Inversnaid the WHW is outside the CMZ and standard Access Code applies — free wild camping from there to Fort William.
 See our West Highland Way Planning Guide for the full WHW logistics.

-This article is for informational purposes only and reflects the Loch Lomond & The Trossachs National Park Camping Management Byelaws 2017 as they operated in April 2026.
-Permit systems, fees and zone boundaries can change — always verify current arrangements on the national park's official website before booking or travelling.
+This article is for informational purposes only and reflects the Loch Lomond & The Trossachs National Park Camping Management Byelaws 2017 as they operated in July 2026, when the £4.50 permit rate and the live 10-year review consultation were verified against the national park's official website.
+Permit systems, fees and zone boundaries can change — and are actively under review until 21 September 2026 — so always verify current arrangements on the national park's official website before booking or travelling.
 OutdoorSCOT is not liable for any incidents arising from the use of this information.

 Sources